go-co-op/gocron-gorm-lock/README.md

 ## Prerequisites

-- The table cron_job_locks needs to exists in the database.
+- The table cron_job_locks needs to exist in the database.
 This can be achieved, as an example, using gorm automigrate functionality `db.Automigrate(&CronJobLock{})`
 - In order to uniquely identify the job, the locker uses the unique combination of the job name + timestamp (by default with precision to miliseconds).

 ## FAQ